-As a solution, all corners of the cubic volume are slightly stretched, and elevated ground forms a “cushion” for the slightly entrenched building.
-This facilitates integrating the building with landscape and lightens its overall appearance.
-Undulating forms continuing towards the riverside encompass outdoor sports grounds and bicycle paths.
-The stretched-out corners create concave lines both in plan and elevation, creating unconventional spaces inside and varying optical effects outside.
+The whole sports hall and squares are light-minded and encourage movement as its design embodies the ideas of a stretch and jump — typical parts of any workout.
+In other words, all corners of the cubic volume are slightly stretched, and elevated ground forms a so-called ‘cushion’ for the slightly entrenched building.
+This facilitates to integrate the building with landscape and lightens its overall appearance.
+Undulating forms continue to the riverside and encompass outdoor sports grounds and bicycle paths.